Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*[USES 10 UNITS PER NAME] Infer the likely country of origin of up to 100 names, detecting automatically the cultural context.*
+*Infer the likely country of origin of up to 100 names, detecting automatically the cultural context.*

 > Body parameter